Arun9600/react-form-validation/README.md

 # Simple Register Form Validation uisng React Hook Forms

-Form UI Created using React Bootstrap and Validation has been done by using Reacg Hook Forms
+Form UI Created using React Bootstrap and Validation has been done by using React Hook Forms